VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 complicated if you need to translate between the different definitions of the same thing that exist in the different domain models.
-In our conference management system, we may need to move information about attendees between the bounded contexts that deal with conference bookings, badge printing, and hotel reservations.
+In our conference management system, we may need to move information about Attendees between the bounded contexts that deal with conference bookings, badge printing, and hotel reservations.
 The DDD approach offers a number of approaches for handling the interactions between multiple models in multiple bounded contexts such as using